Glenn H. Schiffman: Lehman Brothers 1991-2011

 He began his career at Lehman Brothers in 1991, where he spent 18 years in roles including Co-Head of the Global Media Group and Head of Asia-Pacific Investment Banking.
 In these positions, Schiffman helped build the M&A business, leading it to win a number of awards, including FinanceAsia's Momentum House of the Year for 2007 and the number one position in completed M&A deals for 2008.

 During his tenure at Lehman Brothers, Schiffman was credited with executing deals in excess of $100 billion.
 Schiffman was involved in the sale of Lehman's Asian Business to Nomura in September 2008.
 Schiffman later served as Head of Investment Banking Asia-Pacific and was promoted to Head of Investment Banking for the Americas and CEO of Nomura Securities North America in 2010.

-From 2011-2013, Schiffman was a Partner at The Raine Group before becoming a Senior Managing Director at Guggenheim Securities from 2013-2016.
+From 2011 to 2013, Schiffman was a Partner at The Raine Group before becoming a Senior Managing Director at Guggenheim Securities from 2013 to 2016.